git-felix/UnitTesting_ContractedEmployee/README.md

 # UnitTesting
- Unit Tests on simple classes
+ Unit Tests on simple class ContractedEmployee

+ Class represents a simple functionality for Conctrated Employees' Management and still has a lot to be added and improved.